julianbarg/CV/cv.md

 ---

 * Montgomery, W., Lyon, T., Barg, J., & Lynch, M. (2024).
 Greenwashing 3.0: Why addressing greenwashing remains as important as ever (and what can be done about it). *Ivey Center for Building Sustainable Value & Erb Institute*. https://online.flippingbook.com/view/175998623/
 * Rana, A. (2023, October 30).
-Western prof looks at “greenwashing” and how to spot it. *CBC News*. https://www.cbc.ca/news/canada/london/eco-friendly-products-may-not-recycle-as-advertised-experts-say-1.7008093
+Western prof looks at "greenwashing" and how to spot it. *CBC News*. https://www.cbc.ca/news/canada/london/eco-friendly-products-may-not-recycle-as-advertised-experts-say-1.7008093
 * Atkin, E., & Samuelson, A. (2021).
 Kim K’s new nipple bra ad is greenwashing.
 Heated. https://heated.world/p/kim-theres-people-that-are-dying